SevenTV/SevenTV/docs/database.md

 - `typesense` - used for search
 - `nats` - used for inter-service communication as a message broker.

+## Backups

+We have a cronjob (kubernetes cronjob) that runs daily and creates a backup of the following databases:

+- `mongo`
+- `clickhouse`
+- `redis`

+These backups are stored indefinately in the a `backups` bucket on the Hetzner cloud account. (not wasabi)

 ## Mongo

 Most of the collections have a `updated_at` and a `search_updated_at` column.
 These columns are used to automatically reindex the search index when a row (document) is updated.